 Storage

-Allow the goulash to cool completely before transferring it to an airtight container.
+Allow the leftover goulash to cool completely before transferring it to an airtight container.
 Store it in the refrigerator for up to 4 days.
 As it sits, the macaroni will continue to absorb some of the sauce, so the leftovers will be a bit thicker than when freshly made.

 Freezing